cyrezdev/a11y-apca-sass/README.md

 ## Introduction

 ### About a11y-apca-sass Library
-- APCA™ is the candidate contrast method for WCAG 3, and is currently in [public beta](https://github.com/Myndex/apca-w3).
+- A11y-APCA-Sass is an APCA™ based library to generate accessible colors for the web.
-- This Sass library a11y-apca-sass is in beta for the same reason: still in development and subject to changes prior to adoption.
+- This Sass library is still in development and subject to changes prior to adoption.
 - The code of the a11y-apca-sass could be simplified (some lines are not needed or redundant).
   This is wanted, to keep the current development clear, detailled and easier to stay up-to-date when changes are required or things should be adjusted.